Mary Jo Pugh, PhD, RN

 - Correa DJ, Milano L, Kwon CS, Jett N, Dlugos D, Harte-Hargrove L, Pugh MJ, Smith JK, Mosh SL (2020).
 Quantitative readability analysis of websites providing information on traumatic brain injury and epilepsy: A need for clear communication.
 Epilepsia, 61(3), 528-538.

-- Song K, Wang CP, McGeary DD, Jaramillo CA, Eapen BC, Amuan M, McGeary CA, Potter JS, Pugh MJV (2020).
-Five-year Pain Intensity and Treatment Trajectories of Post-9/11 Veterans with Mild Traumatic Brain Injury.
+- Song K, Wang CP, McGeary DD, Jaramillo CA, Eapen BC, Amuan M, McGeary CA, Potter JS, Pugh MJ (2020).
+Five-year Pain Intensity and Treatment Trajectories of Post-9/11 Veterans With Mild Traumatic Brain Injury.
 (Epub ahead of print) J Pain.

 - Altalib HH, Galluzzo D, Argraves S, Goulet J, Bornovski Y, Cheung KH, Jackson-Shaheed E, Tolchin B, Fenton BT, Pugh MJ (2019).
 Managing Functional Neurological Disorders: Protocol of a Cohort Study on Psychogenic Non-Epileptic Seizures Study.
 Neuropsychiatric Disease and Treatment, 15, 3557-3568.

 - Pugh MJ, Swan AA, Amuan ME, Eapen BC, Jaramillo CA, Delgado R, Tate DF, Yaffe K, Wang CP (2019).
 Deployment, suicide, and overdose among comorbidity phenotypes following mild traumatic brain injury: A retrospective cohort study from the Chronic Effects of Neurotrauma Consortium.
 PLoS ONE, 14(9), e0222674.